 - You can also integrate the relevant data via Zapier which will give you access to another 1000 marketing software such as Marketo, ActiveCampaign, Visio6, Easyme etc… You can then automate data workflows in ClicData.

-You want to stop struggling navigating between all your business applications to make sense of your latest marketing data?
+Do you want to stop struggling to navigate between all your business applications to make sense of your latest marketing data?
 Open the only tab you need: ClicData and automate the data update.

 Step 2: Data refresh and alerts

 Ok, all the data you need to measure your marketing effectiveness is in, ready to be “consumed”.
-Now you need to ensure that the data you work with in your dashboards and reports is the freshest, most recent information.
-For each marketing channel, you get to decide what should be the ideal, most relevant update frequency as slow as once a month all the way to real time.
+Now you need to ensure that the data you work within your dashboards and reports is the freshest, most recent information.
+For each marketing channel, you get to decide what should be the ideal, most relevant update frequency as slow as once a month all the way to real-time.
 You also get to decide how ClicData is going to go get the newest information.
 5 methodologies are indeed available to refresh your data tables from reloading the whole set of data to only adding new lines of data.
-While keeping your budget numbers up to date probably only requires a monthly update, a lot of other marketing info only makes sense if updated in real time.
-Here are a couple of the many examples:
+While keeping your budget numbers up to date probably only requires a monthly update, a lot of other marketing info only makes sense if updated in real-time.
+Here are a couple of many examples:

 Data refresh is not the only area where automation makes a big difference.
-Alerting is the next best thing that needs to go real-time.
-Here are a few marketing specific situations where knowing exactly what works and what doesn’t, right away, is a great opportunity not to say a requirement:
+Alerting is the next best thing that needs to go in real-time.
+Here are a few marketing-specific situations where knowing exactly what works and what doesn’t, right away, is a great opportunity not to say a requirement:

 - Marketing campaigns: as the Campaign Manager, you are responsible for generating traffic volumes with a number of campaigns and within a given budget.
 Success in doing that requires constant watch and optimization to make sure you’ll get the most traffic out of your different campaigns and segments.
 Setting alerts on certain key points can make that job a lot easier: whenever your budget or engagement/impressions goals are reached, boom, you get alerted!